Astros vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In seven games over the last 10 matchups when favored by bookmakers, the Astros have a record of 2-5.
+- The Astros have played as the favorite in seven of their past 10 games and have won two of those contests.

-- In their last 10 games with a total, the Astros and their opponents are 5-5-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Astros and their opponents have combined to hit the over six times.

+- The Astros have not played a game with a spread over their last 10 outings.
+The average over/under established by sportsbooks in Houston's past three contests has been 8.2, a span in which the Astros and their opponent have hit the over each time.

 Discover More About This Game